Featuring the Formula for Success Curing Method

 Homemade bacon will not taste like your store bought variety.
 And no, it will not just taste better.
 It will change your life!
 Be sure to check out the notes in the recipe below for a couple of flavor infused ideas.
 Enjoy!

-- Pork belly, cut into workable pieces, about 3lb each is ideal***
+- Pork belly, cut into 3lb pieces 1

 - Water to cover pork belly(s) completely and snugly in a non-reactive brining vessel (such as a food grade pail or small cooler)